prestontw/Docker-Experiment/subdir/Readme.md

 Though the separation is nice, it might be more convenient to have one makefile.

-## TODO
-What would the dependencies for the docker-target be?
-The same as the actual target?
+## Dependencies of docker targets
+It's fine to not have the docker targets have dependencies, since the actual targets handle those themselves.